-College and VCAA rules include:
+13.3 College and VCAA rules include:

-- A student must ensure that all unacknowledged work submitted for assessment is genuinely their own. - A student must acknowledge all resources used, including:
+- A student must ensure that all unacknowledged work submitted for assessment is genuinely their own. - A student must acknowledge all resources used, including: - Texts, websites, resources and other assistance including assistive technology such as ChatGPT or other generative sites. - A student must not receive any undue assistance from any other person in the preparation or submission of any work - Acceptable assistance includes: - The use of ideas or material created from other sources (for example, by reading, viewing or note taking), but which have been taken by the student and used in a new context - Prompting and advice from another person or source, which leads to improvements and/or corrections. - Unacceptable assistance includes: - Use of, or copying, another person's work or other resources without acknowledgement - o Corrections or improvements made or completed by another person.

-- o Texts, websites, resources and other assistance - A student must not receive any undue assistance from any other person in the preparation or submission of any work - Acceptable assistance includes: - The use of ideas or material created from other sources (for example, by reading, viewing or note taking), but which have been taken by the student and used in a new context - Prompting and advice from another person or source, which leads to improvements and/or corrections. - Unacceptable assistance includes: - o Use of, or copying, another person's work or other resources without acknowledgement - o Corrections or improvements made or completed by another person. - A student cannot submit the same piece of work for assessment in more than one subject / unit, or more than once within a subject / unit - A student must not knowingly assist another student in a breach of rules. - In deciding if a student's work is their own, teachers should consider if the submitted work: - o Is not consistent with the level of other work submitted by the student - o Is inconsistent with the teacher's knowledge of the student's ability - o Contains unacknowledged material - Has not been sighted and monitored by the teacher during its development.
+- A student cannot submit the same piece of work for assessment in more than one subject / unit, or more than once within a subject / unit - A student must not knowingly assist another student in a breach of rules. - In deciding if a student's work is their own, teachers should consider if the submitted work: